LoganStein/VHR-422/vhr/README.md

 ## Features

+Optimized for Desktop.
+Please only test the website on a desktop.

 - Search and filter vacation rental listings from popular websites like Airbnb and VRBO.
 - View detailed information about each listing, including property details, pricing, and amenities.
 - Designed for seamless user experience on desktop devices.